Practical tips built on researching 2000 TrustPilot reviews (with examples)

 This means you have to work that much harder to gain a positive review.
 One way to do this is to make sure you include clear and enticing CTA’s in your emails and on your website.

 Your CTA should be simple and obvious, so leaving a review is just one click away.
-Notice how the below email from Etsy reminds them of what they have bought, almost suggests they have an obligation to review in title, has a clear CTA, and reminds the user why they should review.
+Notice how the below email from Etsy reminds them of what they have bought, almost suggests they have an obligation to review in title, has a clear CTA and reminds the user why they should review.

-Incentivize leaving a review
+Incentivise leaving a review

-To be clear, this means incentivizing leaving ANY review.
+To be clear, this means incentivising leaving ANY review.
 Not just a good review.
 Doing the latter could leave you in all sorts of trouble as it contravenes most review sites ts & cs.

 An incentive could be a free giveaway or a discount on a future purchase.

-It’s also important to repeat, doing this when you haven’t sorted out your fulfillment operations could lead to you giving discounts and free gifts to people who have left bad reviews.
+It’s also important to repeat, doing this when you haven’t sorted out your fulfilment operations could lead to you giving discounts and free gifts to people who have left bad reviews.
 Which isn’t as helpful!